The Lord of the Rings: The Fellowship of the Ring: Accolades

 In 2002, the film won four Academy Awards from thirteen nominations.
 It won the 2002 Hugo Award for Best Dramatic Presentation.
 It won Empire readers' Best Film award, as well as five BAFTAs, including Best Film, the David Lean Award for Best Direction, the Audience Award (voted for by the public), Best Special Effects, and Best Make-up.
 The film was nominated for an MTV Movie Award for Best Fight between Gandalf and Saruman.

 In June 2008, AFI revealed its "10 Top 10"—the ten best films in ten "classic" American film genres—after polling over 1,500 people from the creative community.
 The Fellowship of the Ring was acknowledged as the second best film in the fantasy genre.

+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) voted its screenplay 76th in WGA's 101 Greatest Screenplays of the 21st Century (so far).
 In June 2025, it ranked number 87 on The New York Times list of "The 100 Best Movies of the 21st Century" and number 14 on the "Readers' Choice" edition of the list.